muffl0n/simplegallery/README.md

 chmod g+rwx .thumbs
 ```

-Not simply access your site (e.g. www.example.com/pics).
+Now simply access your site (e.g. www.example.com/pics).
 The thumbnails will be generated on your first visit.
 They will also be regenerated if the source files change.

 Google Maps embedding
 =======